-- 2. Copy the Power2Decim project from Program Files to a location with write permissions. - To create the Visual Studio C++ project, follow the instructions in Power2Decim\readme.md. - 4.
+- 1. Navigate to the examples directory under the PathWave FPGA install directory. - 2.
+Copy the Power2Decim project from Program Files to a location with write permissions.

+- 3. To create the Visual Studio C++ project, follow the instructions in Power2Decim/readme.md. - 4.
 Navigate to the build directory and open the Visual Studio solution (the default solution name is Power2Decim.sln). - 5.
-Build the C++ example program and copy the Debug or Release folder to a PC connected to the M3XXXA module. - 6.
-Run the C++ example.
+Build the C++ example program and copy the Debug or Release folder to a PC connected to the M3XXXA module.